Which campuses are eligible to apply?

 What is your refund policy?

-Does the Carnegie Foundation or Brown University endorse any particular consultants for campuses to work with on the classification?
+Does the Carnegie Foundation or Albion College endorse any particular consultants for campuses to work with on the classification?

-- Members of the Carnegie Management Team (CMT) at the Swearer Center and members of the Carnegie National Advisory Committee (NAC) provide training and consultation in “multi-campus settings” like conferences, symposia, and workshops involving more than one campus.
-The CMT and the NAC do not provide training or consultation to individual campuses so as to avoid conflicts of interest in the evaluation process.
+- Members of the Carnegie Management Team (CMT) at Albion College and members of the Carnegie National Advisory Committee (NAC) provide training and consultation in “multi-campus settings” like conferences, symposia, and workshops involving more than one campus.
+The CMT and the NAC do not provide training or consultation to individual campuses to avoid conflicts of interest during the evaluation process.

-- There are a number of consultants who are available and who operate independently of the Carnegie Foundation and the Swearer Center.
-The Carnegie Foundation requires these consultants to provide a clear and prominent disclaimer that their consulting and training are not in any way associated with the Carnegie Foundation or with the Swearer Center as the home of the classification.
+- There are a number of consultants who are available and who operate independently of the Carnegie Foundation and Albion College.
+The Carnegie Foundation requires these consultants to provide a clear and prominent disclaimer that their consulting and training are not in any way associated with the Carnegie Foundation or with Albion College as the home of the classification.

 - Suggested Language:

-- “ XXX operates independently from and is not affiliated with the Carnegie Foundation for the Advancement of Teaching or the Swearer Center for Public Service at Brown University; the administrative and research home of the Carnegie Community Engagement Classification.”
+- “ XXX operates independently from and is not affiliated with the Carnegie Foundation for the Advancement of Teaching or the Public Purpose Institute at Albion College, the administrative and research home of the Carnegie Community Engagement Classification.”

-- For the 2025 cycle, the Carnegie Management Team is interested in developing a pool of consultants.
-After the 2020 cycle is completed, we will introduce a process for individuals to be considered as part of our recommended pool.
+- For the 2024 and 2026 cycles, the Carnegie Management Team is interested in developing a pool of consultants.
+We plan to introduce a process for individuals to be considered as part of our recommended pool.
 We are particularly interested in consultants who have direct experience with leading an application on their campus.
-Invited consultants will be asked to participate in training provided by the Carnegie Management Team, and will have access to resources created by the Swearer Center before being members of the recommended pool.
+Invited consultants will be asked to participate in training provided by the Carnegie Management Team, and will have access to resources created by the Public Purpose Institute before being members of the recommended pool.